 The shoulder is designed to perform thousands of intricate and dynamic tasks that require substantial range of motion, strength and complexity of movement.
 The unique nature of the shoulder also makes it prone to traumatic injuries to the nerves, muscles, ligaments, tendons and cartilage that surround the joint.

 Auto accident attorney Bill Berenson understands the complicated medical issues involved in shoulder injury claims.
-Drawing on nearly 40 years of experience, he knows how to prove these difficult claims and to recover the maximum possible damages for you.Brachial Plexus Injury
+Drawing on 40 years of experience, he knows how to prove these difficult claims and to recover the maximum possible damages for you.Brachial Plexus Injury

 The brachial plexus is the network of nerves in the shoulder region that control the arm and hand.
 A trauma to the body can tear or overstretch these nerves, resulting in pain, loss of sensation, weakness and paralysis.